Endemic to Clear LakeCA Threatened SpeciesFederal ESA Proposed

 Fishes of Clear Lake

-All 36 documented fish species of Clear Lake — native, introduced, and those lost.
+All 36 documented fish species of Clear Lake — native, introduced, and those lost — plus 4 failed introductions.
 Click any card for detailed information.

 Pacific Lamprey